vzpyr/telecloud/README.md

 telecloud is a simple app which allows you to save unlimited files on telegram's cloud storage

 # features
+- register multiple accounts
-- uploading, downloading, removing and listing files
+- upload, download, remove and list files
 - infinite storage
 - free & open-source
 - easy to setup